The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

 In addition to reforming the offending commenter, participants expected that the Pin of Shame would also \textbf{educate bystanders}, i.e., people who witness the ensuing discussion, about the importance of adhering to social norms by publicly demonstrating the consequences of norm-violating behavior.
+Participants hoped that observing these effects would discourage bystanders from posting similar comments on their channel.
 For instance, P3 mentioned:

 \begin{quote} \textit{ ``When I pin a comment, I feel like it can influence many people.
-So it’s not just about me managing the situation and moving on, others can see it and think, `Oh, this is real.’
+So it’s not just about me managing the situation and moving on.
+Others can see it and think, `Oh, this is real.’
 Some people who came to leave a negative comment might change their minds.
-I believe it can create secondary and even tertiary effects.'' - P3} \end{quote}
+I believe it can create secondary and even tertiary effects.'' -- P3} \end{quote}

-Several participants also noted that the comment pinning feature is technically \textbf{easy to adopt, intuitive to use, and brings immediate results}, making it an appealing option for them to address negative comments with minimal effort.
-For example, P10 said:

-\begin{quote} \textit{``I think that pinning would probably do more than reporting something, because it has more of an immediate effect on the commenter and stuff, where it's like, people are seeing you [the pinned commenter], and they're seeing that you're saying these things.'' - P10} \end{quote}